Ordered exponential: Definition

-where the term n = 0 is equal to 1 and where $\mathcal{T}$ is a higher-order operation that ensures the exponential is time-ordered: any product of a(t) that occurs in the expansion of the exponential must be ordered such that the value of t is increasing from right to left of the product; a schematic example:
+where the term n = 0 is equal to 1 and where $\mathcal{T}$ is the time-ordering operator.
+It is a higher-order operation that ensures the exponential is time-ordered, so that any product of a(t) that occurs in the expansion of the exponential is ordered such that the value of t is increasing from right to left of the product.
+For example:

-This restriction is necessary as products in the algebra are not necessarily commutative.
+Time ordering is required, as products in the algebra are not necessarily commutative.